Welcome to The University Corporation (TUC)!

 3.3 Meals and Rest Breaks

-All employees in non-exempt positions are authorized and shall take one 10-15 minute rest break for every four hours worked.
+All employees in non-exempt positions are authorized and shall take one 10 to 15-minute rest break for every four hours worked or major portion of each four hours as scheduled by their supervisor.
 Rest breaks cannot be combined with another rest break or meal period.
 This rest break cannot be taken at the beginning or end of a shift and if the work day permits should be taken during the middle of the work period.
 Rest breaks are counted as time worked.

-All employees in non-exempt positions are required to take at least a 30 minute meal period when working more than five hours in a work day, although most meal periods are one hour and should be scheduled to provide adequate business coverage at all times.
-Employees in non-exempt positions who work in excess of 10 hours in a work day are eligible to receive a second unpaid meal period of no more than 30 minutes.
+All employees in non-exempt positions are required to take at least a 30-minute meal period when working more than five hours in a work day and must begin taking their meal period before the employee has worked five hours.
+Employees who work no more than six hours in a work day may waive their meal period.
+Employees in non-exempt positions who work in excess of 10 hours in a work day are required to take a second unpaid meal period of at least 30 minutes and must begin taking their second meal period before the employee has worked 10 hours.
+Employees who work in excess of 10 hours but who took their first meal period may waive their second meal period.
 Meal periods are not counted as time worked.

 3.4 Attendance and Punctuality